andyglick/atlassian-fugue/readme.md

 fashion.
 This required one of the two Iterables classes to be imported by it's fully qualified name when both were needed in a single source file.
 Immutable maps have been moved to the fugue-guava module along with the com.atlassian.retry package, Throwables, and the Function2 interface.
-The Scala type conversion code has be migrated from using, and clashing on, asScala to toScala.
+The Scala type conversion code has been migrated from using, and clashing on, asScala to toScala.
 Many of the previously existing deprecations have been removed.

 * Replace com.google.common.base.Function with java.util.function.Function for each of: Function,